 - Do not use the Horizontal Pod Autoscaler together with the Vertical Pod Autoscaler on CPU or memory.
 You can use the Horizontal Pod Autoscaler with the Vertical Pod Autoscaler for other metrics.

 - If you have a Deployment, don't configure horizontal Pod autoscaling on the ReplicaSet or Replication Controller backing it.
-When you perform a rolling update on the Deployment or Replication Controller, it is effectively replaced by a new Replication Controller.
+When you perform a rolling update on the Deployment or Replication Controller, it is replaced by a new Replication Controller.
 Instead configure horizontal Pod autoscaling on the Deployment itself.

 Horizontal Pod Autoscaler doesn't have a hard limit on the supported number of HPA objects.
 However, above a certain number of HPA objects, the period between HPA recalculations may become longer than the standard 15 seconds.